 After breakfast we head back to our compartment.
 The following hours will take us from west to east all across Poland.
 Wide open plains and large forests pass by outside the window.
 As the landscape is not particularly spectacular, you have more time to think, to talk with your fellow travellers or maybe read a book.
 I use the time to write a few lines about tickets for this train.

-Russian Railways RZD manage the train on its whole route in the EU, paying the national railway companies for locomotives, paths etc. That way, all revenue remanis with RZD (as opposed to classic trains operated in cooperation by several national railway companies who then have to share the revenue).
+Russian Railways RZD manage the train on its whole route in the EU, paying the national railway companies for locomotives, paths etc. That way, all revenue remains with RZD (as opposed to classic trains operated in cooperation by several national railway companies who then have to share the revenue).
 This means that tickets are only available as global price tickets for this particular train, "normal" international tickets are not valid.
-Tickets are available online from Russian Railways RZD as well as from French Railways SNCF and can also be bought at train stations in the countries the train runs through as well as in certain other countries.
+Tickets are available online from Russiantrain (bequemes Buchungssystem), Infotrain as well as from RZD and can also be bought at train stations in the countries the train runs through as well as in certain other countries.

 Warsaw 14:17- 19:50 Brest